bpu991/happy-timer/README.md

 ```

 #### Animation Select
 ###### *skeletonAnimation*, *cavemanAnimation* and *knightAnimation* are all used to determine which animation the user has selected.
-If the user clicks on one of the static character images, the value of that respective state would become true.
+If the user clicks on one of the static character images, the value of the respective state would become true.
 Additionally, if the user makes a selection but changes their mind and decides they want to select another one, the selectAnimation() methods sets all of the values to false with the exception of the one chosen.

 ``` JavaScript
 selectSkeletonAnimation = () => {